FlowFuse/website/src/handbook/peopleops/expenses.md

 ### Workspace & Location

-As an all remote company we don't have offices.
-It is envisaged that most people will work from their home the majority of the time.
-Equipment & Furniture required for a home workspace should be discussed with your manager as part of the hiring process.
-The company covering certain costs, such as broadband can have tax implications depending on your local legislation.
-You should consult an independent advisor in your location for your particular situation.
+As a company that operates entirely remotely, we do not maintain physical office spaces.
+Our expectation is that the majority of employees will work from their homes.
+During the hiring process, it is recommended that individuals discuss the necessary equipment and furniture for their home workspace with their manager.
+It is ideal for individuals seeking remote employment to have essential furniture suitable for their role.
+Please note that certain costs, including broadband expenses, covered by FlowForge, may have tax implications depending on the local legislation in your area.
+To understand the specific implications for your situation, it is advisable to consult an independent advisor familiar with your local tax laws.

 #### Coworking space allowance